-John Ralston was born in Miramichi on October 9, 1957.
-He is the youngest of the four children of Mary and James (Bill) Ralston.
-His father was a decorated Second World War and Korean War pilot, who was interned in a German PoW camp from April 1942 until April 1945.
-After his father retired from the Air Force, John’s family settled in Fredericton and spent summers in St. Andrews By-the-Sea.
-John attended the University of New Brunswick and received a Bachelor of Education degree in Literature and Anthropology.
+Born in Miramichi on October 9, 1957, John Ralston is the youngest of four children to Mary and James (Bill) Ralston.
+His father, a decorated pilot during the Second World War and the Korean War, was held in a German PoW camp from April 1942 to April 1945.
+Upon his father’s retirement from the Air Force, the family settled in Fredericton and spent summers in St. Andrews By-the-Sea.
+John attended the University of New Brunswick, earning a Bachelor of Education degree in Literature and Anthropology.

-After teaching on a First Nations Mi’kmaq reserve in Nova Scotia, John followed a latent interest in music and enrolled in a Jazz Studies diploma program at St. Francis Xavier University in Antigonish, Nova Scotia.
-While there, he was introduced to a thriving theatre scene.
-He soon found himself on stage, and was noticed immediately in productions of Godspell and Othello.
-Director Maxim Mazumdar invited John to Newfoundland, where he really cut his teeth in repertory and regional theatre.
-He then continued working across Canada and abroad in every stage genre, from classical to modern and contemporary drama and comedy.
-Some highlights include “The Plough and the Stars” and “The School for Scandal”, directed by Ireland’s Joe Dowling; “Twelfth Night”, directed by Canadian theatre legend William Hutt; and the award-winning “Suburban Motel” series of plays, written and directed by George F. Walker.
+After teaching at a First Nations Mi’kmaq reserve in Nova Scotia, John pursued his interest in music by enrolling in a Jazz Studies diploma program at St. Francis Xavier University in Antigonish, Nova Scotia.
+There, he discovered a thriving theatre scene and quickly found himself on stage, gaining attention in productions of Godspell and Othello.
+Director Maxim Mazumdar invited John to Newfoundland, where he honed his skills in repertory and regional theatre before working across Canada and internationally in various stage genres, such as classical, modern, and contemporary drama and comedy.
+Highlights include “The Plough and the Stars,” “The School for Scandal,” “Twelfth Night,” and the award-winning “Suburban Motel” series of plays.

-Ralston is best known for starring in HBO Canada’s quietly subversive “Living in Your Car” (2010) as corporate huckster Steve Unger; foul-mouthed, right-wing news hatchet man Danny McClure in Ken Finkleman’s sharply satirical “Good God” (2012); and as everyone’s favorite Dad, George Venturi, on the popular “Life with Derek” (2005).
+Ralston is best known for his roles in HBO Canada’s “Living in Your Car” (2010) as corporate huckster Steve Unger; “Good God” (2012) as the foul-mouthed, right-wing news hatchet man Danny McClure; and as George Venturi in the popular “Life with Derek” (2005).

-John is also sought after in the world of narration and documentaries, including “Canadian Geographic”, “Dogs With Jobs“, the controversial documentary “Beyond The Red Wall: The Persecution Of Falun Gong”, and “Raw Opium”.
+In the world of narration and documentaries, John is sought after for projects such as “Canadian Geographic,” “Dogs With Jobs,” “Beyond The Red Wall: The Persecution Of Falun Gong,” and “Raw Opium.”

-He is married to actress Karen Waddell.
-They have two children and live in Toronto.
+John is married to actress Karen Waddell, with whom he has two children, and resides in Toronto.